Michigan Law OUTlaws

 2.2.1.1 – Any such person will be notified of their dismissal.

-2.3 – Only members may vote in Outlaws elections.
+2.3 – Only members may vote in OUTlaws elections.

 2.4 – Executive Board members may, by simple majority vote at a Board meeting, elect to impose annual or semester dues as a condition of membership.